-Also, if it truly appears that “the devil is in the details” of your case, your lawyers can waive both mediation and the appointment of a Guardian Ad Litem to skip straight the parenting coordinator who essentially accomplishes both of those tasks.
+Also, if it truly appears that “the devil is in the details” of your case, your lawyers can waive both mediation and the appointment of a Guardian Ad Litem to skip straight to the parenting coordinator who, essentially, accomplishes both of those tasks.

 Divorce is awful and expensive…especially if you have children.
 There are lots of resources available to help get you and your family through this process and onto the next chapter of your life.
 Contact my Chicago, Illinois law firm today to discuss your case with an experienced Chicago divorce lawyer.